Teradata/stacki-wiki/wiki/Development.md

 drop into a piece of code try to copy the existing style.
 For new code just keep it readable.
 Eventually someone will get bored and write up a style guide for Stacki, we will fight about it for a week or so and loose interest and we will be back to where we are now.
-All this has happened before, and will happen again.
+All of this has happened before, and all of this will happen again.

 ### Source Control Model